Skip to main content

 • List products with filtering and pagination

-• Get specific product sheets by ID (public endpoint)
+• Get specific products by ID (public endpoint)

 • Type-safe models using Pydantic for request/response validation